What are catchment groups

-The aims of catchment groups
+Purpose of catchment groups

 Catchment groups help promote good on-farm practices, sustainable land management, and encourage positive environmental outcomes.
 They:

-- enable farmers to share knowledge and learn from each other
+- enable farmers to share knowledge

 - showcase innovation and success

-- help farmers to access expertise, up-to-date research and tools
+- help farmers to access expertise, up-to-date research, and tools

 - improve opportunities that support on-farm decision-making

-How catchment groups help farmers
+How catchment groups help

 - develop farm plans to understand environmental challenges and opportunities on their property

-- improve financial management
+- improve soil health

 - understand farm and community biodiversity

-- improve farm utilisation and diversification
+- improve community resilience and wellbeing.